csswizardry/csswizardry.github.com/_posts/2016-05-08-the-importance-of-important.md

 **I advise the use of `!important`.**

-For the most part, I’m glad that the initial reaction is disgust—`!important` usually _is_ bad news—however, there’s a little more to it than that…
+For the most part, I’m glad that the initial reaction is disgust — `!important` usually _is_ bad news — however, there’s a little more to it than that…

 As with most things, there are exceptional circumstances in which following the rules would actually be a pretty bad idea, and it’s usually context and